-Keeping the car clean: The Mythbusters found that a clean car gets better gas mileage than a dirty one.
-It may be time to heed the “Wash Me” graffito that the neighbor kid traced on your trunk.
+Keep the car clean: The Mythbusters found that a clean car gets better gas mileage than a dirty one.
+It may be time to heed the “Wash Me” sign the neighbor kid traced on your trunk.

 Avoid left turns and busy streets: UPS uses software to plan routes so their drivers make very few left turns, saving on gasoline.
 Drivers make left turns only if a series of right turns would make the route too crazy.
 The Mythbusters’ info is mixed on this; they found that this method did not save gasoline with a car, but it did with a truck.
 Of course, they used only right and left turns rather than an optimized route.

 Relax: Play music that makes you happy.
 Crabby drivers use more gas than happy ones.
-This is easier if your kids haven’t started dividing up the back seat and screaming whenever a sibling’s hand encroaches.
+This tip is easier to follow if your kids haven’t started dividing up the back seat and screaming whenever a sibling’s hand encroaches.

 The main website for hypermilers is EcoModder.
 Here’s where you can find the most extreme driving tips.
 Some of these should be tested by the Mythbusters, but others make a lot of sense.
-For example:
+Here are a few worth trying:

 Pull through when parking: Whenever possible, pull through a space, so that you are facing out.
 If you can’t do that, back into the space.
 The worst thing is to back out of a space, because the reversing required uses a lot of gas when the engine is cold.
 Also, facing forward when you pull out of a space is safer because you have a clearer view.

-Combine errands — and do the furthest errand first: This way, you do more of your starting and stopping when the engine is already warm.
+Combine errands — and do the farthest errand first: This way, you do more of your starting and stopping when the engine is already warm.